Ziadashraf301/Black-Friday/Black-friday--Problems-and-data-preprocessing-.md

 States, with some people camping outside stores for days to be the first in line for deals.

-**`To understand customer purchase behavior against various products of different categories, I need to collect and analyze data on customers demographics, purchasing history, and product preferences.
+**`To understand customer purchase behavior against various products of different categories, I need to collect and analyze data on customers' demographics, purchasing history, and product preferences.
 So I will collect data have these characteristics.`**

 # Problem Statement